karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [extractPPGTDFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractPPGTDFeatures.m)
 * **Purpose**: Provides a detailed analysis of time-domain features from PPG data.
 The function computes a variety of metrics that provide insights into the waveform's properties such as variability, central tendency, dispersion, and shape, which are indicative of underlying cardiovascular dynamics.
 * **Inputs**:
-  * `data`: Matrix of PPG data, with each column representing an epoch.
+  * 'data': Matrix of PPG data, with each column representing an epoch.
 The first row is assumed to contain labels and is not included in the analysis.
-  * `detected_peaks`: Indices of systolic peaks detected in each epoch.
+  * 'detected_peaks': Indices of systolic peaks detected in each epoch.
-  * `detected_onsets`: Indices of the onset of cardiac cycles in each epoch.
+  * 'detected_onsets': Indices of the onset of cardiac cycles in each epoch.
-  * `fs`: Sampling frequency, which is crucial for converting sample numbers into time intervals for relevant features.
+  * 'fs': Sampling frequency, which is crucial for converting sample numbers into time intervals for relevant features.
 * **Outputs**:
-  * `features_table`: MATLAB table with one row per epoch and columns for each calculated feature, including statistical summaries and variability metrics.
+  * 'features_table': MATLAB table with one row per epoch and columns for each calculated feature, including statistical summaries and variability metrics.
-* **Methodology**:
+* **Process**:
   * Iterates through each epoch to calculate a wide range of time-domain features.
   * Computes min and max values within the PPG signal to understand signal amplitude.
   * Applies Median Absolute Deviation (MAD) and average curve length calculations for signal variability.